LFDM/SunoikisisDC/AGST2.0/readme.md

 ## README

-In this folder you find three files:
+In this folder you find two files for treebanking:

-1. intructions.md contains directions on how to sign up in Perseids and upload the sentences for treebanking, as well as a link to the guidelines
-2. Greek_sentences contains Greek sentences
+2. Greek_sentences
-3. Latin_sentences contains Latin sentences
+3. Latin_sentences